Safa British School, Al Meydan Street to Jumeirah – The 2020 Review EXCLUSIVE

 SchoolsCompared.com 2019 Inspection

 Established in 2004, Safa British School is an English National Curriculum school following The Early Years Foundation Stage (EYFS) Framework for Foundation Stage learning (FS1 and FS2).
-The school is designed ground-up as a dedicated Primary and will be attractive for parents not convinced by the increasing move to all-through schools in the UAE which, it is argued, risk losing childhood within large schools inevitably much more focused on older children and the endless drive to achievement in later examinations.
+The school, currently, is designed ground-up as a dedicated Primary and will be attractive for parents not convinced by the increasing move to all-through schools in the UAE which, it is argued, risk losing childhood within large schools inevitably much more focused on older children and the endless drive to achievement in later examinations.

 Located in Al Meydan Street (the school relocated in September 2012) the school was historically also known as the Al Safa Private School.

 Safa Community School can trace its history back to a much-loved small villa school in Jumeirah established in 2005, educating initially some 35 children.
 Very quickly school the school expanded to a role of some 350 children and, in 2012, to meet demand, Safa British School moved to its current location at the edges of Al Quoz.